BraveNewWord/Quinzical/README.md

   <br>
 When an answer is submitted, you will be told whether your answer is correct<br>
 You will have 3 chances to submit your answer until you answer correctly<br>
-In your last chance, you will be given the first latter of answer as a hint<br>
+In your last chance, you will be given the first letter of answer as a hint<br>
 Once you answer correctly, you will automatically return to the selecting category screen<br>